 - South Australia - Mr. H.G.
 Dall

 The organisation had a simple Constitution of a few rules, and Drill and Marching Regulations.
 A facsimile of this historical document can be viewed here.
 During the period from 1934 to 1970, the Council was a committee which met tri-annually to review contest rules and regulations.
 Any changes decided at the meeting were subsequently circulated to all State Associations.

 In 1965, the South Australian President, Mr Cliff Sorrell, who represented South Australia on the ABC, submitted a report to the Council and each of the State Associations on the subject "The Future of the Band Movement in Australia".
 In this paper he suggested that the ABC should take a leadership role.

 The report was fully discussed at the next ABC meeting, and the State Associations agreed with it in principle.
 The President of the time, Mr C.H.
 Green continued to serve until 1970.
 When he retired, Cliff Sorrell was elected, and under his guidance a five year plan was drawn up, and the ABC Constitution was updated.
 It became evident that the Council needed to meet more regularly, and annual meetings were instituted.

-In order to avoid confusion with the Australian Broadcasting Commission, the name of the organization was changed to National Band Council of Australia (NBCA).
+In order to avoid confusion with the Australian Broadcasting Corporation, the name of the organization was changed to the National Band Council of Australia (NBCA) in 1968.
 The NBCA continues today in its role of coordinating the principles for the running of National Championships, although the detailed running of the Championships is carried out by the State Associations in rotation.

 To date the NBCA has had fourteen Presidents, the longest serving at 25 years being Mr C.H.
 Green from Queensland.
 There have been thirteen Secretaries and fourteen Life Members have been elected.
 All of these people have been most dedicated in serving the Australian band movement, and many have held senior administrative positions in the various State Associations.